abdulloboy/abdulloboy/README.md

-- 👋 Hi, I’m @abdulloboy
+- 👋 Hi, I’m Abdullo
 - 👀 I’m interested in developing
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me?
-Telegram: @abdulloboy1
+Telegram: @abdulloboy5

 <!---
 abdulloboy/abdulloboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.